stepango/jetflix/TESTING.md

 Cons:
 - Implementation complexity

+# Parametrised tests (junit5) + Hilt flag based injection
+Single test may have multiple parameters declared in annotation Injector will swap data source implementation, based on parameter

+Pros:
+- Support parallel execution
+- Support multi purpose tests
+- Can be combined with other technics

+Cons:
+- Implementation complexity
+- May not be possible with Hilt out-of-the-box

 ## Why avoid mocking frameworks

 - Mocking frameworks usage reduce the incentive for developers to invest in testable code since any testability issues can be easily hacked with mocks.